fbpx

 Next, you need to get all your employees on board.
 Have your employees add your company to their personal profiles.
 This automatically turns them into followers and helps your company get noticed on the platform.
 Encourage them to like your company posts and also share your page and posts to their own personal network to generate new followers.
 Employees can play a critical role in broadening your reach and strengthening your network on the platform.
 Connections mean everything on LinkedIn.

-How To Make Relevant Connections
+How To Make Relevant Connections on LinkedIn

 The basis of LinkedIn is the ability to make meaningful connections with other professionals.
 It’s important to focus on the quality of those connections.
 Targeting the right groups is key to your strategy and can strengthen your client base.
 Who should you connect with?
 Begin by identifying and following other companies in your same industry.